hatonthecat/Projectnaive/README.md

 https://en.wikipedia.org/wiki/Naivety

 "Feigning naivety", or "playing naive," while it can be a used as a tool, is not equivalent to naivety as a lifestyle or ideology.
 Obviously being naive for the sake of being naive can be questioned, but applying naivety towards genuine inquiry in Situationist contexts is a potent concept.

+https://en.wikipedia.org/wiki/Falsifiability also plays a role.
+Falsifiability is the science of seeking exceptions to a rule- in science, this is most famously seen by Special Relativity.
+As the world follows Newtonian Motion, it is all but an practical approximation of time travel.

+https://en.wikipedia.org/wiki/Pyrrhonism "Pyrrhonism is an Ancient Greek school of philosophical skepticism which rejects dogma and advocates the suspension of judgement over the truth of all beliefs.
+It was founded by Aenesidemus in the first century BCE, and said to have been inspired by the teachings of Pyrrho and Timon of Phlius in the fourth century BCE.[1]
+Pyrrhonism is best known today through the surviving works of Sextus Empiricus, writing in the late second century or early third century CE.[2]
+The publication of Sextus' works in the Renaissance ignited a revival of interest in Skepticism and played a major role in Reformation thought and the development of early modern philosophy."

+It is important, however, not to be dogmatic about Pyrrhonism either.
+"Everything in moderation, including moderation."